 In his opening to “The Devil’s March,” David Hart paints a grim picture of the world and our existence in it.
 “All the things about the world that enchant us,” he urges, “are at best tiny flickers of light amid a limitless darkness,” a darkness filled with the torments of disease, the blood of the innocent, war, conquests, enslavements – the list goes on.
 “Everything we love vanishes,” he laments, “and so do we.”
 If God does exist, and if we do owe him our gratitude for the gift of being, Hart cautions, “this is no obvious truth of reason, but a truth more mysterious than almost any other.”
 Our knowledge, left to its natural limitations, “instructs us principally that we owe God nothing at all, but that really we should probably regard him with feelings situated somewhere along the continuum between resigned resentment and vehement hatred.”

-Surprisingly, the first words to follow are “And yet Christians must…believe in the goodness of all being.”
+Surprisingly, the first words that follow this portrait are “And yet Christians must…believe in the goodness of all being.”
 But Hart is in no hurry to get there and neither should we be.
 We reduce faith to facile and glib sentimentality if we don’t truly experience the Void and allow it to deconstruct and dismember us, but few of us are that patient.
-One has to face the nothingness of existence in all its finitude, and the violence that Hart rehearses, before one can even hope to get around to discerning an essential goodness to the world, and whatever good we affirm, it cannot be achieved by cordoning off this or that particular good from the world’s pain so that the voice of suffering isn’t heard.
+One has to face the nothingness of existence in all its finitude and the violence that Hart rehearses.
+Whatever essential goodness there is to the world, it cannot be discerned by cordoning off this or that particular good from the world’s pain so that the voice of suffering isn’t heard.
 After all, if we have to “shout down” evil, we affirm no essential good.
 The only good worth having is a good that is as immanent within the whole of a suffering world as it is transcendent of the world, and that means affirming the good in full view of the world’s evil.
 But most treatments of the problem of evil resolve themselves miles before they get to this place.

 Here is that following portion of Hart’s piece that affirms the goodness of existence.
 I’ll meet you on the other side with a few reflections in fear and trembling.